ansys/pyensight/doc/source/calc_functions.rst

     :widths: 20 80

     * - :math:`\varphi`
-      - the angle between the velocity vector and the vorticity vector
+      - angle between the velocity vector and the vorticity vector

     * - V